 What to Expect During Treatment

 During a BOTOX® treatment session, patients receive no local anesthetic.
-Instead, a cosmetic doctor simply injects the medication into the treatment area with a fine needle.
+Instead, a cosmetic doctor injects the medication into the treatment area with a fine needle.
 The needle used for BOTOX® injections is considerably thinner than the needle used for other types of dermal fillers, so pain and discomfort are minimal.
 Immediately after completing the procedure and being released from the doctor’s office, you will be able to resume your normal activities.

 Side effects and complications of BOTOX® are rare.
-However, you may experience some minimal bruising and pain at the injection site.
+However, you may experience minimal bruising and pain at the injection site.
 Mild headaches are also possible following BOTOX® injections.

 For most patients, results begin to appear within 24 hours of treatment.
 You will see the full results of BOTOX® after approximately five days.
 Before scheduling a BOTOX® procedure, be sure to talk to your doctor about the kind of results you should expect.
 The results of BOTOX® are usually temporary, so you may need additional treatments in the future.